Currently available for Linux

 • 100% local SQLite database.
 Your data never leaves your machine.

-A Claude Code agent implements a feature from scratch — creating tasks, tracking time, logging progress, and marking work done.
-No human touched the board.
+A Claude Code agent builds a feature from scratch.
+It creates tasks, tracks time, logs what it finds, and marks things done.
+Nobody touched the board.

-Install the server with one command.
+One install command.
 Your AI gets tools for tasks, projects, timers, and analytics.
-It creates tasks, logs breadcrumbs, and marks work done autonomously.
+It creates tasks, logs what it finds, and marks work done on its own.

 }